non/streamrec/README.md

 ## Motivation

 Say we have a trait representing an infinite stream of numbers (Fibonacci sequence, digits of Pi, whatever).
 We can represent that as a `Stream[A]` but if we're only interested in a single result the stream imposes a lot of overhead.
 In those cases we'd prefer to use a simple tail-recursive method.
-However, if we want many values the stream gives us this naturally.
+However, in other cases we might want all the values, which the stream will do a better job at.
+We might even dream up other related methods: allocating the first N values into an Array, using a different stream implementation like `StreamT`, and so on.

-What we want is a single trait that links these two implementations, since the underlying machinery (the rules for generating the next sequence value) will be completely shared between the two.
+What we want is a single trait that links these implementations, since the underlying machinery (the rules for generating the next sequence value) will be completely shared between all the methods in question.

 ```scala
 trait InfStream[A] {